younghwanoh/impl-pruning-TF/README.md

 ## TensorFlow implementation of "Iterative Pruning"

+**CAUTION**: Out-of-date notices.

+Currently, I've checked TF (>1.3) supports *sparse_matmul* and it seems that this is more correct way to implement iterative pruning.
+This work is just naively done with quite old versions (0.8.0) and thus, I do not recommend to consider these codes for your serious cases.
+And there will be no updates or maintenance either.

+---

 This work is based on "Learning both Weights and Connections for Efficient Neural Network."
 [Song et al.](http://arxiv.org/pdf/1506.02626v3.pdf) @ NIPS '15.
 Note that these works are just for quantifying its effectiveness on latency (within TensorFlow),